anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

   the imprint (this is distinct from the voucher signature that protects the voucher itself).
-This includes manufacturer-asserted ownership verification, assured logging operations, or reliance on Pledge endpoint behavior such as secure root of trust of measurement.
+This includes manufacturer-asserted ownership verification, assured logging operations, or reliance on Pledge behavior such as secure root of trust of measurement.
 The join registrar uses this information to make a determination as to whether to accept the Pledge intot he network.
   Only some methods are normatively defined in this